Louis William Valentine DuBourg: Establishing the church in St. Louis

+In 1822, DuBourg purchased an enslaved couple and their children.
+He soon thereafter gifted one of the slave children to Rose Philippine Duchesne and transferred ownership of the other slaves to his successor bishop, Joseph Rosati.

 In 1823, DuBourg's time in St. Louis came to an end.
-While he had visited New Orleans every year while his seat was in St. Louis, he decided it proper to return the diocesan seat to New Orleans and requested the appointment of Joseph Rosati as his coadjutor bishop.
+While he had visited New Orleans every year while his seat was in St. Louis, he decided it proper to return the diocesan seat to New Orleans and requested the appointment of Rosati as his coadjutor bishop.
 He consecrated Rosati on 25 March 1824, and left him to oversee the church in St. Louis.

 DuBourg remained in New Orleans for three years, and once again met local opposition.
 On 28 August 1825, he became the Vicar Apostolic of Mississippi, in addition to his episcopal duties.
 He found a shortage of priests in Louisiana but faced resistance when trying to establish a seminary in New Orleans or transfer priests from other parts of the diocese.
 By this time, he was also weary of traveling throughout the expansive diocese.
 Therefore, DuBourg sailed to Rome, and on 26 June 1826, he resigned the bishopric.
 Later that year, the large diocese was split into the Diocese of New Orleans and the new Diocese of St. Louis.
 By the end of his episcopacy, 40 new churches had been built, in addition to many schools.
 This significant development, however, left the diocese with considerable debt.

 Return to France

 Bishop of Montauban

 Believing that he would enter retirement, DuBourg returned to France on 3 July 1826.
 However, soon thereafter, he was named to replace Jean-Louis Lefebvre de Cheverus, the first Bishop of Boston, as the Bishop of Montauban on 2 October of that year.
 This was possible because with the end of the French Revolution, DuBourg's clerical rights and noble rank were restored.
 In his writings, he wrote of his dislike for Napoleonic titles of nobility, which carried no social responsibilities, and instead supported a noblesse oblige.
-Pursuant to the Concordat of 1801, he sworn an oath of allegiance to the French government before King Charles X on 13 November 1826.
+Pursuant to the Concordat of 1801, he swore an oath of allegiance to the French government before King Charles X on 13 November 1826.

 DuBourg found his episcopacy in France much less taxing than that on the American frontier.
 At the time he was installed a bishop, the Diocese of Montauban had 242,000 Catholics, 353 priests, grand churches, seminaries and lay schools, and numerous religious orders operating.
 During his seven years in Montauban, DuBourg improved education in the diocese and increased the number of scholarships for students.
 He also dissuaded the French authorities from persecuting Catholics in the diocese during the July Revolution of 1830.